Prajwal-Vijay/Pursuer_Evader_Games/Research/readme.md

 ## Contact

-For research collaboration or technical questions regarding this implementation, please refer to the associated research publications or contact the development team.
+For research collaboration or technical questions regarding this implementation, please contact ee23b057@smail.iitm.ac.in
 ---

 *This README provides a comprehensive overview of the matching-based capture strategies implementation.
 For detailed mathematical proofs and extended theoretical analysis, please refer to the academic papers in the `/papers` directory.*